Different Types Of Shingle Damage

 Flaking can occur as the roof ages.
 Over time, weather and sun exposure will cause your roof to lose flexibility and shed some of the asphalt roofing granules that cover it.
 What you don’t want is to end up with asphalt roofing shingles that expose the asphalt layer, also known as “bald” shingles.

-Granule loss or flaking can also occur as a result of hail damage to roofs.
+Granule loss or flaking can also occur as a result of hail or storm damage to roofs.
 Hailstorms can cause your asphalt roofing shingles to lose its granules, which can reduce the remaining lifespan of your roof depending on how severe the damage is.

 Granule loss or flaking in an asphalt shingle roof can also be as a result of a manufacturer’s defect.